 Aws ibn Aws reported: Messenger of Allah, peace and blessings be upon him, said, “Verily, best of your days is Friday.
 Adam was created on it, on it he died, on it trumpet will be blown, on it shout will be made.
 Thus, send blessings upon me often, for your blessings are presented to me.”
 (Sunan Abii Daawuud 1047)

-In addition to sending salutations upon Prophet on Friday, believers are encouraged to incorporate this practice into their daily lives and invoking blessings upon him regularly will bring them close to him in Hereafter.
+In addition to sending salutations upon Prophet on Friday, believers are encouraged to incorporate this practice into their daily lives, and invoking blessings upon him regularly will bring them close to him in the Hereafter.

-• Recitation of Surah Kahf: Significance of reciting Surah Al-Kahf on Fridays can be traced back to hadith narrated by Abu Darda (may Allah be pleased with him), in which Prophet Muhammad (peace be upon him) said:
+- Recitation of Surah Kahf: Significance of reciting Surah Al-Kahf on Fridays can be traced back to a hadith narrated by Abu Darda (may Allah be pleased with him), in which Prophet Muhammad (peace be upon him) said:

 “Whoever reads Surah Al-Kahf on day of Jumu’ah, will have light that will shine from him from one Friday to next.”
 (Sahih al-Jami)

-One of central narratives within Surah Al-Kahf is story of Companions of Cave (Ashab al-Kahf), who sought refuge in cave to preserve their faith in face of persecution.
-Their steadfastness and reliance on Allah serve as powerful reminder of importance of faith and resilience in face of adversity.
+One of the central narratives within Surah Al-Kahf is the story of the Companions of Cave (Ashab al-Kahf), who sought refuge in a cave to preserve their faith in the face of persecution.
+Their steadfastness and reliance on Allah serve as a powerful reminder of the importance of faith and resilience in the face of adversity.

-In addition, Surah Al-Kahf also contains parable of two gardeners, story of Musa (Moses) and Khidr, and narrative of Dhul-Qarnayn, each offering valuable insights into nature of faith, morality, and divine wisdom.
+In addition, Surah Al-Kahf also contains the parable of two gardeners, the story of Musa (Moses) and Khidr, and the narrative of Dhul-Qarnayn, each offering valuable insights into the nature of faith, morality, and divine wisdom.

-One of recommended practices before Jumu’ah prayer is performing ghusl, or ritual purification.
-Ghusl involves washing entire body with water, purifying oneself from impurities and sins.
-While ghusl is not obligatory for Friday prayer, it is highly recommended as means of spiritual cleansing and preparation for sacred gathering.
+One of the recommended practices before Jumu’ah prayer is performing ghusl, or ritual purification.
+Ghusl involves washing the entire body with water, purifying oneself from impurities and sins.
+While ghusl is not obligatory for Friday prayer, it is highly recommended as a means of spiritual cleansing and preparation for a sacred gathering.

 Whoever performs ablution on Friday has done well, and whoever performs ritual bath has done better.
 (Sunan Al Tirmidhi 497)